 Pope Paul II did not live in the papal palaces in the Vatican or in the Lateran, but remained

-in the large palace he started to build in 1455 next to Basilica di S. Marco, the church of the Venetian community in Rome, which he entirely renovated.
+in the large palace he started to build next to Basilica di S. Marco, the church of the Venetian community in Rome, which he entirely renovated.

-The same Venetian skilled workers who built his palace were employed in the construction of the Roman headquarters of the Knights of Rhodes upon the remaining walls of the Forum of Augustus: both buildings were characterized by large Guelph (or Latin cross) windows.
+The same Venetian skilled workers who built his palace were employed in the construction of the Roman headquarters of the Knights of Rhodes: both buildings were characterized by large Guelph (or Latin cross) windows.

 The conclave which was held in August 1471 after the death of Pope Paul II elected a